Door Lock Monitoring Assessment for Elevators

 Consultant advice on next steps

 Door Lock Monitoring (DLM) systems keep elevators fully locked in place until the doors are closed.
-Some jurisdictions, like New York, Florida, and Nevada, already require DLM in accordance with ASME A17.3.
-Other jurisdictions are adopting this critical safety requirement.
+Some jurisdictions, like New York, Florida, Nevada, Michigan, and Georgia already require DLM in accordance with ASME A17.3.
+Other jurisdictions, such as the states of Michigan and Illinois, are adopting this critical safety requirement.

 Depending on the age of your elevators, they may already be equipped with DLM.
 In some cases, only a parameter change is required.
 Our inspection will determine the DLM compliance status, then we will advise you on the most cost-effective options.
 Elevator companies often give only one option, and not at the best price possible.
 Let us give you unbiased guidance.